wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-hyper-v-site-to-azure.md

 	- Click **The test failover is complete**.
 Clean up the test environment to automatically power off and delete the test virtual machines.
 	- Click **Notes** to record and save any observations associated with the test failover.
 7. When the failover reaches the **Complete testing** phase finish the verification as follows:
-	1. View the replica virtual machine in the Azure portal.
+	1. View the replica virtual machine in the Azure Management Portal.
 Verify that the virtual machine starts successfully.
 	2. If you’re set up to access virtual machines from your on-premises network you can initiate a Remote Desktop connection to the virtual machine.
 	3. Click **Complete the test** to finish it.
 	4. Click **Notes** to record and save any observations associated with the test failover.